 November heating oil futures moved 0.01% lower since the last report.
 The active month November heating oil crack spread was 1.13% above the September 15 level.
 Heating oil is a proxy for other distillates such as jet and diesel fuels.
 Economic growth and increasing air travel demand boosted distillate prices over the past months.
 The November distillate crack spread closed on Wednesday at $20.54 per barrel after the continuous contract reached a high at $21.49 on September 7.
 Distillates received support from increased demand for air travel over the past months.
 The crack spreads are a real-time indicator of demand for crude oil as well as barometers for the earnings of refining companies that process raw crude oil into oil products.

 “The crack spreads could be a significant indicator of demand over the coming weeks and months.”

 Meanwhile, the Middle East remains a potential flashpoint for the crude oil market.
 The area is home to more than half the world’s crude oil reserves.
 Any hostilities that cause supply concerns could send the price of crude oil for nearby delivery appreciably higher in the blink of an eye.
 The Middle East could provide surprises to the oil market, but global demand remains the primary factor for the price over the coming weeks.
-The Iranians could test the new US administration.
 Iran remains a turbulent factor in the area that is home to over half the world’s crude oil reserves.
-Recently, the US bombed Iranian-backed militia in Syria.
 Even though the Biden administration seeks to move back into the nuclear nonproliferation treaty with Iran, tensions between the two nations remain high.
 The dramatic shift in US production policy increases OPEC and Russia’s influence in the crude oil market, which is ultimately bullish for the price of the energy commodity.
 The situation in Afghanistan is weakening the US’s negotiating position in the Middle East and could open the possibility of hostile acts from enemies.

 In previous reports, I wrote: